Neha856/AI_Assisted_Analog_and_MixedSignal_Internship/README.md

 - This extracted netlist is **much cleaner than many industrial post-layout netlists**.
 It contains transistor geometry but **does not include explicit extracted parasitic resistors and capacitors** (e.g., `R...` or `C...` elements).
 That means the extraction used here is a **basic transistor extraction with parasitic element**, suitable for functional verification, rather than a full parasitic RC extraction used for sign-off.
 ![image alt]()

-- The post-layout simulation produced the expected multiplexer functionality with minor transient spikes observed during switching transitions.
-These spikes arise from layout-induced parasitic effects and realistic transistor geometries introduced during extraction, demonstrating the non-ideal behavior of the physical implementation compared to the pre-layout simulation.
+- Post-layout parasitics introduce a small RC delay that smooths switching transitions, reducing the apparent spikes compared to the ideal pre-layout simulation.

 ➡️ 7.
 LEF generation